ws/cards/README.md

 ### usage

 As a heads up, this barely works at all.
+It works even less with Will's changes.

 - [Create a new Notion integration](https://developers.notion.com/docs/getting-started#step-1-create-an-integration)
 - Create a new database and note it's ID from the address bar